vfarah-if/NodeCodingExercise/README.md

 ## Bowling Kata

-Create a program, which, given a valid sequence of rolls for one line of American Ten-Pin Bowling, produces the total score for the game.
+Create a program, which, given a valid sequence of rolls for one line of **American Ten-Pin Bowling**, produces the total score for the game.
 Here are some things that the program will not do:

-- We will not check for valid rolls.
+- We will not check for **valid rolls**.
 - We will not check for correct number of rolls and frames.
 - We will not provide scores for intermediate frames.